-Mark Honeywell is a member of both the Ecclesiastical and Charities Team and Education Team at Lupton Fawcett.
+Mark Honeywell is Head of the Charities Team as well as Joint Head of the Education Team at Lupton Fawcett.

 As an education specialist Mark has particular expertise in academy conversion and academy governance work and has advised a large number of schools and educational organisations on, amongst other things, conversion to academy status, establishing single and mutli-academy trusts, re-brokerages, academy trust mergers, establishment of free schools, making significant changes to academy trusts, general governance advice and trustee training.